acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w10/activity10.md

 ## 2. Implement the graph created in step 1 and apply breadth and depth-first search algorithms using C++.
 (6 points)

+Let's try to search from Mark to Kevin.
 ```c++
 #include <iostream>
 using namespace std;